 Encounter Notification Service (ENS®)

-The Encounter Notification Service (ENS®) provides subscribers with timely notifications about their members’ hospital encounters.
+The Encounter Notification Service (ENS®) provides subscribers with timely notifications about their members’ healthcare encounters.

 ENCOUNTER NOTIFICATION SERVICE (ENS) FAQs

 How soon after an encounter is a notification sent?